apache/nuttx/configs/sama5d3x-ek/README.txt

     NOTES:

-    1. Unlike NXFFS, FAT can work with NAND.
-But there are some signifcant issues.
+    1. Unlike NXFFS, FAT can work with NAND (at least with PMECC disabled).
+       But there are some significant issues.

-    2. First, each NAND write access will cause a 256KB data transefer:  It will read the entire 128KB erase block, modify it and write it back to memory.
+    2. First, each NAND write access will cause a 256KB data transfer:  It will read the entire 128KB erase block, modify it and write it back to memory.
 There is some caching logic so that this cached erase block can be re-used if possible and writes will be deferred as long